newtglobalgit/nabors-tfs-migration/Src/Discovery/README.md

 credentials.py - defines the secrets / sensitive details in the file store.

 ## Program execution in sequential order:
-First of all we have to execute

 > pip install -r requirements.txt
 > python main.py

-This script will give a output list of all the repos that is there in remote tfs server.

 ## Goals:
 - Discovery of the Team Foundation Version Control[TFVC] source code with history of commits and branches to GitHUB repository.